locustio/locust/docs/developing-locust.rst

     .. code-block:: console

-        $ poetry install --no-root --only docs
+        $ poetry install --with docs

 #.
 Build the documentation locally: